-How well do you think through your assessment strategy?
-Is a test something that you throw together at the end?
+How much do you think about writing test items?
+Do you have a strategy or do you throw together a test at the end?
 Don’t miss out on the valuable data you can derive from a well-designed test.
 In this episode, you’ll find guidance and advice from professor, author and psychometrician, Michael Rodriguez, PhD.
 Michael is the Campbell Leadership Chair in Education and Human Development and associate professor in the University of Minnesota Department of Educational Psychology.
 He teaches courses in educational measurement and assessment.
 His research is on understanding the psychometric properties of tests, and developing ways to maximize test accessibility to diverse test takers, including those with cognitive impairments or limited English proficiency.

 WHAT WE DISCUSS: